sophmo08/sophmo08.github.io/_publications/2025-07-25-Symposium.md

 date: 2025-07-29
 venue: '85th Academy of Management Annual Meeting in Copenhagen, Denmark'
 paperurl: #
-citation: 'Wang, Isaaca (The Chinese University of Hong Kong), Toby Tsnag (The Chinese University of Hong Kong)'
+citation: 'Toby Tsnag (The Chinese University of Hong Kong), Isaaca Wang (The Chinese University of Hong Kong)'
 ---